hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 ## Final scope

-We decided to implement **SQL-oriented** approach for member pruning and Scan processor partition pruning.
+Firstly, we decided to implement only SQL-oriented approach, but after a couple of iterations, we switched to the **Mixed** approach for member pruning and scan processor partition pruning.

-Processor pruning was considered as non-universal, complex and  **rejected**.
+Processor pruning was considered as non-universal, complex and was **rejected**.